 While the barrier of entry is low in this industry, we’ve seen the open source model and its communities optimize hardware and software and undergo academic peer review using strategies that outpace private funded corporations.
 That is plausible to play out over the long term.
 However, an organic market will likely form on its own, forging its own path leading to mass adoption through capitalist forces.
 The point here is that the privately funded vs open source nature of proving services does not change the mechanism of secure and scalable executions of calculations that are eventually rooted to decentralized and open ledgers secured by Bitcoin.

 The utmost interesting propositions are the verticals that become possible by allowing infrastructure that is parameterized to scale into those economies where they are needed most, and where trust, security and auditability of value are concerns.
 Smart cities, IoT, AI and Digital sovereignty are large markets that intersect with blockchain as a security blanket.
 Although ZKP are tremendously useful on their own, applying them to consensus systems for smart contract executions drive them to another level due to the autonomous nature of “code-is-law” and provable deterministic state of logic.
 We believe a large majority of the next generation economy will depend on many of the ideas presented here.
-Blockchain Foundry is working with commercial and enterprise adopters of blockchain technology.
-Our direct interaction with clients combined with our many collective years of experience in this field are reflected in this design.

 For scalable simple payments, one can leverage our Syscoin Platform Token (SPT) asset infrastructure and payment channels to transact at scale.
 Unique characteristics of SPTs include a generalized 8 byte field for the asset ID which is split between the upper and lower 4 bytes; the upper 4 are issued and definable (ie, NFT use cases) and lower 4 are deterministic.
 This enables the ability to have a generalized asset model supporting both Non-fungible Tokens (NFT) and Fungible Tokens (FT) without much extra cost at the consensus layers.
 1 extra byte is used for all tokens at best case and 5 extra bytes are used for NFT at worst case.
 See for more information on Syscoin’s NFTs.
 This model promotes multiple assets to be used as input and consequently as outputs, suggesting that atomic swaps between different assets are possible within 1 transaction.
 This has some desirable implications when using payment channels for use cases such as paying in one currency when merchants receive another atomically.
 A multi-asset payment channel is a component that is desired so users are not constrained to single tokens within a network.
 Composability of assets as well as composability across systems (such as users from one L2 to another) is a core fundamental to UX and convenience that needs to be built into our next generation blockchain components that we believe will enable mass adoption.
 The Connext box shows how potentially you can move from one L2 on one network to another as described in .
 This would promote seamless cross-chain L2 communication without the high gas fees.
 Since these L2’s are operating under an EVM/eWASM model, there are many ways to enable this cross-communication.